The definitive guide to SLAM & mobile mapping

 For a long time, building documentation work was performed manually, with devices like theodolites or tape measures.
 The 1980s saw the first total stations, which capture points much faster and with extremely high precision.
 In the 2000s terrestrial laser scanners (TLS) came along and brought the documentation workflow to the next level by capturing millions of points instead of only one at a time.

 In 2015, the first mobile mapping systems using SLAM appeared.
-They offered another step forward - they can capture millions of points while the operator moves, so they are no longer confined to a dedicated position like TLS are.
+They offered another step forward, they can also include capture millions of points while the operator moves, so they are no longer confined to a dedicated position like TLS are.
 As a major bonus, they also include RGB cameras that capture 360° photography with no extra effort.

 RAPID CAPTURE